Curriculum at Rivers

 - Social studies are taught with an understanding of the social and cultural context of teaching and learning.
 Cooperation and interactive activities are featured in Social Studies along with the reading and writing about the world and US history.

 In all classes, teachers teach with the knowledge that students have many different learning styles and capabilities.
 Hence, teachers strive to recognize each child’s ability level and challenge him or her accordingly providing guidance in order to grow to new levels of competency.
 Each classroom at E. Rivers is a motivating environment where children are encouraged to seek their best educational efforts.

 Rivers’ Challenge Program services are available to students meeting Placement Criteria in the First through Fifth Grades.

-Other subjects taught by classroom teachers include health, character development, music, art and P.E.
+Other subjects taught by classroom teachers include health, character development, music, art, science lab, and P.E.
 The use of technology is integrated throughout many of these classroom-learning experiences.
-For instance, the teaching of writing and French are interactively assisted via the use of computers.
+For instance, the teaching of writing and Spanish are interactively assisted via the use of computers.